Aaron-Bopp/TIM/40_Evergreens/Meditation helps us detach negative attachments.md

 so it is important to understand
 [[How to process repressed emotions]]

-In constrast to this process, often times [[A conversion experience can help us reshape our sense of self]]
+In contrast to this process, often times [[A conversion experience can help us reshape our sense of self]]

 ### <hr class="footnote"/>